kyuinHwang/genome-habitat-classification-pipeline/README.md

 cd genome-habitat-classification-pipeline
 ```

+Cloning the repository takes only a few seconds on a standard desktop environment.

 Before running the pipeline, you need to download the required metadata files.
 We provide a helper script `downloadDB.sh` to download most database files automatically.